jonathanstull/roman-numerals/README.md

 **Tests**

-Describe: romanConversion = ();
+Describe: romanConversion();
   Test: "It can return a number"
   Code:
   const number = 1;
   romanConversion(number);
   Expected Output: 1

-  Test: "It can turn a number into a letter"
+  Test: "It can return a number as a Roman numeral"
   Code:
   const number = 1;
   romanConversion(number);
   Expected Output: I

 ## MIT License